Aigerim-Zh/Yelp-Project/README.md

 In this section, we will describe our progress in Machine Learning model implementation.
 We have fundamentally decided to use **Supervised Machine Learning** methods.
 We measured success through **Ratings** (from 1 to 5 stars), as our target variable.

+We began with a Multiple Linear Regression model, on Segment One.
+Based on the results from the Linear Regression Model, we moved to classification models with a categorical target variable for Segment Two.

 ### Segment One